Functional hypothalamic amenorrhea: Low bone density

 Bone loss is best treated by correction of the underlying cause.
 Patients should undergo evaluation of bone marrow density using a DEXA scan and started on Vitamin D and calcium supplementation.
 If menstruation does not resume after 6 months with reasonable trial of non-pharmaceutical management, loss of bone mass becomes the main concern.
 Short-term use of transdermal estradiol E2 with cyclic oral progestin may be used for estrogen replacement.
 Care must be taken to exclude risks for thromboembolic disease prior to implementation of hormonal therapy given the associated increase in risk for venous thromboembolism.
 The Endocrine Society Clinical Practice Guidelines on Functional Hypothalamic Amenorrhea (FHA) recommend against oral contraceptives, bisphosphonates, denosumab, testosterone, and leptin for the improvement of bone mass density in FHA.
 The limited numbers of studies evaluating the effect of bisphosphonates on BMD did not provide significant evidence of improvement, and the scope of studies are inadequate to ensure safety and efficacy in FHA patients.
 While denosumab has been used to improve fracture risk in postmenopausal women with osteoporosis, it has not been adequately studied in premenopausal women and may pose a risk of inadvertent fetal exposure.

-Oral contraceptives for the purpose of regaining menses and improving BMD is not suggested as a first-line treatment due to their role in the suppression of ovarian function in women who were eumenorrheic prior to treatment and because these drugs may mask the return of spontaneous menstruation while loss of bone mass continues.
+Oral contraceptives for the purpose of regaining menses and improving BMD is not suggested as a first-line treatment, due to their role in the suppression of ovarian function in women who were eumenorrheic prior to treatment and because these drugs may mask the return of spontaneous menstruation while loss of bone mass continues.
 Many studies have shown that oral contraceptives do not confer a protective advantage on BMD; this is likely because neuroendocrine aberrations, thyroid functions, and hypercortisolism are not corrected.
-For patients with confounding AN, studies have shown that the prescription of estrogens is not an efficacable way to increase BMD, potentially due to factors stemming from an extreme state of undernutrition and IGF-1 deficiency.
+For patients with confounding AN, studies have shown that the prescription of estrogens is not an efficable way to increase BMD, potentially due to factors stemming from an extreme state of undernutrition and IGF-1 deficiency.
 As oral contraceptive use is known to decrease androgen levels, this raises questions about the efficacy of prescribing of oral contraceptives to FHA patients who also suffer from hypoandrogenemia in conjunction with AN in order to avoid further bone loss.
 If behavioral modifications are not successful, transdermal estrogen with cyclic oral progestin is recommended, as this combination does not alter IGF-1 secretion.
-Oestrogens may also prescribed on a case-by-case basis depending on the patient's goals and expectations with regards to therapeutic outcomes and risks of further bone loss.
-These drugs, which can include conjugated estrogen, micronized estradiol, and transdermal estrogen may be implicated to prevent further bone loss and can be administered transdermally or orally.
+Oestrogens may also prescribed on a case-by-case basis, depending on the patient's goals and expectations with regards to therapeutic outcomes and risks of further bone loss.
+These drugs, which can include conjugated estrogen, micronized estradiol, and transdermal estrogen, may be implicated to prevent further bone loss and can be administered transdermally or orally.
 Recombinant parathyroid hormone 1-34 (rPTH) may be used in rare cases of adults with FHA whose BMD is extremely low or display delayed fracture healing.